cmchap/github-starred-to-pinboard/readme.md

 Limitations
 -----------
 * Requires python 2.6 - 2.7.5
-* It only works for 100 starred repos.
+* It only works for the 100 most recently starred repos.

 TODO
 ----